Neil Erikson

-Neil Erikson is an Australian far-right extremist and neo-Nazi.
+Neil Erikson is an Australian neo-Nazi.

 Erikson gained attention after posting a video of himself verbally abusing Iranian-born former Labor senator Sam Dastyari in a Melbourne bar.
 During the verbal attack, Erikson called Dastyari a "terrorist" and a "little monkey" and told him to "go back home".
 Erikson espouses the antisemitic canard and Jewish conspiracy theory of cultural Marxism.

 Erikson is one of the founders or leaders of the far-right neo-Nazi United Patriots Front and the Lads Society.
 He has been charged and convicted of multiple offences including assault, inciting contempt against Muslims, stalking, affray and riotous behaviour, making threats to prevent a clergyman discharging duties, and disturbing religious worship.

 Activities

 Stalking

 In 2014, Erikson was convicted of stalking.
 Charges were laid after Erikson called Rabbi Dovid Gutnick, threatening and insulting him.
 He spoke of circumcisions, blood money and Jewish sidelocks, and told Gutnick he knew his location and was coming to get him unless he paid.
 Magistrate Donna Bakos said Erikson's calls were motivated by prejudice and found he had little remorse for his crime.